skott v0.35.3

 /**

-* (Optional) Ignore pattern that applies during file traversal and module
+* (Optional) Ignore patterns that applies during file traversal and module

 * resolution.
-Each module matching the pattern will be discarded from the
+Each module matching one of the patterns will be discarded from the

 * graph.